it’s always been for someone else’s father that i celebrated -

 i own not a single memory celebrating Father’s Day with my own father

-and i asked for a very long time, is daddy coming today?
+and i'd asked the adults for a very long time, is daddy coming today?

 until one day frustration demanded that i “not ask that anymore” –